 Getting services at school starts with evaluation.
 Eligible students get an individualized Education Program (IEP), which describes a student’s present levels of performance and how specially designed instruction supports progress Read More

 For families new to Washington State, this article includes state-specific information about special education systems.
-PAVE wants to extend a warm welcome to your entire family and to let you Read More
+PAVE wants to extend a warm welcome to your entire family and to let you know Read More